tmoroney/videoprism-mlx/FLAX_TO_MLX_CONVERSION_GUIDE.md

 ## Model Overview

 ### VideoPrism Architecture
 VideoPrism is a video-language foundation model that encodes videos and text into a shared embedding space.
-The architecture consists of:
+Two model variants have been converted:

+**1. FactorizedVideoCLIP (video-text contrastive learning)**
 ```
 FactorizedVideoCLIP
 ├── Vision Encoder (FactorizedEncoder)